Texas election officials rejected one out of eight mail ballots cast in primary

 The law, known as SB1, required voters to provide a driver's license number, personal ID number or the last four digits of their Social Security number when applying for and returning a mail ballot.
 The number had to match what was on a voter's registration file.

 County election officials told CBS News before and after the primary election that the new ID requirement imposed by SB1 was causing many of the issues with mail-in ballots.
-The secretary of state's office has not responded to a request for comment about the final numbers, but a spokesperson told CBS News after the primary that counties reported to the state that the "vast majority" of mail ballot rejections stemmed from the ID requirements.
+A spokesperson for the secretary of state's office told CBS News that county election officials have reported "that the majority of the rejected mail-in ballots are due to voters not putting any ID information on the carrier envelope – leaving the space blank."

+The spokesperson said the state is working to improve the envelope to draw attention to the area on the envelope containing the ballot where voters have to put ID information.
+They are also ramping up a voter education campaign, with $2.5 million in funds from the state legislature.

 Texas has among the strictest requirements in the nation for voting by mail.
 Just to be eligible to cast a mail ballot, a voter must be at least 65 years or older, sick or disabled, expecting to give birth within three weeks of Election Day, out of the county during early voting and on Election Day or confined in jail but otherwise eligible to vote.